Vancouver is paradise for outdoor enthusiasts thanks to its mountains, abundance of nature, beaches, world-class parks and recreational opportunities.

 Best Year-Round Outdoor Activities

-Metro Vancouver is a Mecca for outdoor recreational activities.
-With its ocean and mountains, the region is an outdoor paradise.
+Metro Vancouver is a playground for outdoor recreational enthusiasts.
+With its ocean and mountains, the region offers top-class outdoor activities.

 If you don’t mind the expense, one special outdoor activity that happens year-round is ziplining.
-With it you get to slide down cables from mountain peak to mountain peak at up to 80 kilometres an hour.
-One place to do this is at Grouse Mountain.
+With it you get to slide down cables from mountain peak to mountain peak at up to 80 kms an hour.
+Grouse Mountain is a great place to do this.

 Other amazing places for ziplining and/or ropes course adventures include WildPlay in Maple Ridge and both the Aerial Obstacle Course and Superfly Ziplines in Whistler.
-(TIP: With WildPlay, if you use the promo code VBP15, you can save 15% on the price of admission!)
+(TIP: With WildPlay, if you use the promo code VBP15, you can save 15% on admission price!)

 Outdoors in Spring, Summer and Fall

 Some of the Lower Mainland’s top destinations for outdoor recreation include the region’s parks.
-That’s where you’ll find opportunities for hiking, mountain biking, climbing, canoeing and kayaking.
+Here you’ll find opportunities for hiking, mountain biking, climbing, canoeing and kayaking.
 For hiking location recommendations specifically, click Vancouver’s Best Hiking Trails.

 Places to enjoy the sun include Metro Vancouver’s many top beaches, such as English Bay, Kitsilano, Jericho, Spanish Banks, Stanley Park (Second and Third Beaches) and Ambleside (in West Vancouver).

-For people who like to swing a club, check out Vancouver’s Top Golf Courses for the list of the Lower Mainland’s best public golf locations.
+If you’re a golfer, check out Vancouver’s Top Golf Courses for the list of the Lower Mainland’s best public golf locations.

-Whale Watching is a popular outdoor activity.
-It doesn’t involve any exercise, and in some cases the main passenger areas are all indoors, but it is fun and it does involve exploring and seeing nature.
+Meanwhile, Whale Watching is another popular outdoor activity.
+While it doesn’t involve any exercise, and in some cases the main passenger areas are all indoors, it is fun and it does involve exploring and seeing nature.
 One of the best companies to go on a tour with is Prince of Whales.
 It operates out of Granville Island and the company gets very good reviews.

 To learn more about things to do in the above seasons, check out our articles about Summer Activities and Fall Activities.